KrlJrvts/KrlJrvts/README.md

-- 👋 Hi, I’m @KrlJrvts (You can call me KJ)
+- 👋 Hi, I’m @KrlJrvts (You can call me KJ).
+On my way to be a code wizard in near future.
 - 👀 I’m interested in music (guitar), PC games, kitesurfing, wingfoiling
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Java both to improve my full stack skills.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small interesting projects, where I could contribute with my knowledges.
 - 📫 How to reach me: kaarel.j@gmail.com; https://www.linkedin.com/in/kaarelj/

 <!---